SteveBate/NVelopes/ReadMe.md

 ## Usage

-Once up and running, head to local **http://localhost:8000/docs#/** to see the generate OpenAPI documentation.
+Once up and running, head to **http://localhost:8000/docs#/** to see the generated OpenAPI documentation.
 From here you can exercise the API by creating an account and logging in via the Authorize button which will ensure the JWT token is automatically sent to every protected URI thereafter.
 Creating an account will return an account id which you can then use as part of the request to all other endpoints.

 Alternatively, the enpoints can also be exercised via an included **requests.http** file which can be executed in VS Code via the REST Client extension.
 This requires a bit more involvement i.e. copying and pasting of values.
 For example, once you login you need to copy the returned JTW token to the variable **@token** declared at the top of the file.
 This is referenced in other protected endoints via the Authorization header.
 Also, creating an account requires that the returned **account_id** value is copied to those requests that require the account id to be passed.